100Shapes/100shapes.com-jekyll/README.md

+# Welcome…

+Hi, we're 100shapes.
+We build apps and websites.

+## How do I write posts?

+They are two ways:

+- using a shell
+- copying a file

+If you're ok with the shell, run:

+	rake post title="test post" date="2012-10-20"

+Otherwise, duplicate a post from `_posts/` and edit it.

-# Local Development
+## Local Development

-Make sure you've got RVM installed.
-Then you can create a gemset.
+This site is built using Jekyll and hosted on github.
+In order to run it locally, you need to have `jekyll` installed.
+It's a Ruby gem, so install it how you want.
+We recommend installing `RVM` and `bundler`, that way you can have a gemset just for this site.

-Install `bundler` so that if can manage you gems:
+Once you're using your gemset, Install `bundler` so that if can manage you gems:

   gem install bundler

-When you've got `bundler`, you can install all the gems you need with
+When you've got `bundler`, install all the gems you need with

 	bundle install

-Run the site with
+You've now got everything you need, so run the site with an autoreloading server:

   jekyll --auto --server